-Contributor Sue Kelly shares her favourite things to do in St Martin St Maarten, a Caribbean paradise
+From sunset yacht charters to sunbathing sans swimwear, there’s lots of action and adventure in this Caribbean paradise.
+Contributor Sue Kelly shares her list of favourite things to do in St Martin St Maarten

 Saint Martin / Sint Maarten – often shortened to St Martin St Maarten, or simply SXM… or, better still, ‘the friendly island’ – is an exquisite Caribbean gem in the Eastern Antilles of the Leeward Islands.
 It is one island, divided into two countries – France to the north and the Netherlands in the south – and boasts 37 gorgeous beaches.

 This beautiful island is a record holder for being the smallest island in the world to host two nations.
 One gets to enjoy the cultures and traditions of the Dutch and the French while freely crossing the borders between the two countries.
 Basked by warm luxurious trade winds, it is easy to understand why tourism is its principal industry.

 To help you find the very best things to do in St Martin St Maarten, here is a sampling of the many fabulous places to visit and points of interest for you to enjoy, to feast, to roam, and to play.
 Using the ‘boot’ analogy, these attractions go around the boot like a clock, starting at the bottom of the boot.

 The Top Things To Do in St Martin St Maarten

 1. Catch a Flight at Maho Beach and Sunset Beach Bar

 The Sunset Beach Bar on Maho Beach is must-visit to watch planes come in to land (Photo courtesy Sunset Beach Bar)